-Immigration into Britain: the Jews
+Immigration into Britain: the Lithuanians

 'A re-banished Jewry weeping beside the waters of Modern Babylon'.
 Between 1880 and 1914 the mass exodus of Jews from Russia and Poland fled hunger and persecution and came west.